awilkins/aws-sso-refresh/README.md

 It also lists **every** profile in your account group, which you may wish to trim back for normal operational use.

+## `assume-role`

+Uses the ssofresh.ini file to allow you to assume a role that has been created, using the profile created in the credentials file.

+e.g. for group abc, using credentials for Developer from SSO, assume role of Developer:
+`./assume-role abc-Developer`

+Will assume the role and fill the profile `AssumedRole` in your local credentials file, ready for use: `--profile AssumedRole`

+<strong> This was a quickly thrown together script, with some limitations: </strong>

+* requires the group to be one string, ended with "-" (so `g1-developer` not `group-1-developer`)

 ## The Future

 In the future, hopefully everything will natively support the AWS SDK 2.0